MMansy19/Omnifood-mansy/README.md

 - JavaScript (ES6): Programming language for adding interactivity and dynamic behavior.
 - Ionicons: Icon library for adding icons to the website.
 - Smoothscroll Polyfill: JavaScript library for smooth scrolling functionality.

+## Key Features
+- **Personalized Meal Plans**: Tailored to your tastes and nutritional needs.
+- **Convenient Subscription**: Never worry about what to cook with daily meal deliveries.
+- **Responsive Design**: Beautiful UI ensuring seamless experience across all devices.
+- **Contact Form**: Reach out to us easily with any questions or inquiries.

 ## Responsive Design
 The website is designed to be responsive, ensuring optimal viewing experience across various devices and screen sizes.
 Responsive design techniques include: